barbarer/py4e-int/_sources/bsoup/writecode.rst

         .. tab:: Question

             Create a BeautifulSoup object named soup using the url https://en.wikipedia.org/wiki/Massive_open_online_course.
 Using BeautifulSoup, web scrape the Coursera enrollees table, and create and print a dictionary called coursera_enrollees with Country as keys and Percentage as values.
+Sample Output: {'United States': '27.7%', 'India':...}

             .. activecode:: bsoup_writecode3q
                 :practice: T